 Step 1 - Download and distribute the agent JAR

-The most recent version of the agent should be downloaded and distributed to each of the service hosts or containers, as the JVM will need access to it.
+The agent should be downloaded and distributed to each of the service hosts or containers, as the JVM will need access to it.

 Either of the following options could be used as the template, with the following changes: